psi4/psi4/doc/sphinxman/source/prog_ways_to_add.rst

 Fully-featured electronic structure programs are large and complex.
 However, the |PSIfour| ecosystem provides a path for easier and more rapid development of new features.
-The eariest versions of |PSIfour| were written by merging individual executables that performed specific tasks into a unified C++ executable.
+The earliest versions of |PSIfour| were written by merging individual executables that performed specific tasks into a unified C++ executable.
 By linking this C++ executable against the Python interpreter, the individual modules could be called in any sequence, enabling a very diverse